 Robert Crosbie, who founded the United Lodge of Theosophists, was one of Katherine Tingley’s supporters at Point Loma in her early years of leadership but after a few years came to see through the whole farce and left, establishing the ULT on an entirely impersonal, non-organisational, and non-leadership basis, in 1909.
 He wrote that the two things which had most damaged the Theosophical Movement in its various streams and branches were personalities and “successorship.”
 As a result, the ULT has always followed Crosbie’s example and avoided both these pitfalls.

-The subject of the claims and teachings of G. de Purucker has been addressed in much greater detail in the article The Question of G. de Purucker.
-The following is excerpted from that article:
+The subject of the claims and teachings of G. de Purucker has been addressed in much greater detail in other articles on this site.
+In one of them it was said: